-Economic mobility remains the great unfinished business of the civil rights movement.
+Economic justice remains the great unfinished business of the civil rights movement.
 Fifty years ago, Dr. Martin Luther King, Jr. spoke about the existence of “two Americas” sharply divided by race.
 The Institute is committed to bridging these “two Americas” through research and advocacy.

 The City of Newark, the Institute and others are working to connect 2,020 Newarkers with local employment that pays a living wage by 2020.